-In the USA:
+In the USA

 Use our site as-is.
-Most of the products featured on our site are made in the "Good Old USA".
-People in the USA must check all the Date Codes on our site or in the Guide to Chodosh, or make sure that an item has “Yoshon” printed on the package.
+Most of the products featured in the Guide to Chodosh or on our site are made in the USA, so people in the USA must check all the Date Codes, or make sure that an item has “Yoshon” printed on the package.

-If products are made in another country, it will be listed in its title or a subtitle when it is clicked on.
+If products are made in another country, it will be listed in its title or a subtitle.
 If a plant in a specific city or state is imperative to a product’s yoshon status, it will be also be listed in its title or a subtitle.